Isolados

 Isolados is a 2014 Brazilian horror thriller film directed by Tomas Portella, starring Bruno Gagliasso, Regiane Alves and José Wilker.
-Shot in the inner Rio de Janeiro state during three weeks, the film is the last work of actor José Wilker, who died on April 5, 2014.
-It was premiered on August 8 at the 2014 Festival de Gramado.
+Shot in inner Rio de Janeiro state over three weeks.
+The film is the last work of actor José Wilker, who died on April 5, 2014.
+It premiered on August 8 at the 2014 Festival de Gramado.

-The film follows the story of a couple who, after moving to an isolated house, begins to feel threatened by several violent stories that surrounds the location.

 Plot

 The film tells the story of Lauro, a young psychiatrist who fell in love with his former patient Renata.
-One day, they decide to travel to the mountains in search of tranquillity, without knowing that the site houses a serial killer couple, which are targeting women in the region.
-Isolated, they will have to fight alone for their lives.
+One day, they decide to travel to the mountains in search of tranquillity, without knowing that a serial killer couple lives there and are targeting women.
+Isolated, they will have to fight for their lives.